 To speak of our journey in pursuit of this elusive thing, I can tell you that getting there wasn’t without some bumps along the way.
 But to get to a place where our teams are aligned with the culture we set out to create and ultimately working synergistically with the rest of the business—the results for us have been revolutionary.

-I believe there are three essential areas we need to address as we set about building loss prevention teams.
+There are three essential areas we need to address as we set about building a loss prevention team culture: